 CALL FOR PROPOSALS

 As a part of its remit, each year the Association of European Schools of Planning Young Academics (AESOP YA) network invites AESOP member schools to host the annual YA conference.
 We are now opening the Call for Proposals for hosting the 16th YA conference, which will take place in March/April 2022.

 As the Coordination Team, we would like to express our sincere gratitude for the funds made available by AESOP, supporting our efforts for geographical inclusion and diversity being reflected in all YA activities.
 These funds are intended to cover the entire conference budget for the host institution located in Eastern and South Eastern European countries.
-We therefore highly encourage proposals from young academics affiliated with AESOP member schools located in Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Hungary, Poland, Latvia, Lithuania, Romania, Russia, Ukraine, Serbia, Slovakia, and Slovenia as potential hosts of the next round of the YA conference.
+We therefore highly encourage proposals from young academics affiliated with AESOP member schools located in Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Hungary, Poland, Latvia, Lithuania, Romania, Russia, Ukraine, Serbia, Slovakia, Slovenia, and Turkey as potential hosts of the next round of the YA conference.

 YA conferences have been very beneficial for the former host institutions and members of the local organizing committees since they provide the hosts with an exposure to a broader network and have long-term effects such as new institutional partnerships, better local and international connections, and more influence.
 Moreover, it is an extraordinary opportunity for the under- and postgraduate students enrolled at host institutions, as the conference will introduce an international and interdisciplinary platform of knowledge sharing and exchange to their everyday environment.
 Organizing and hosting a YA conference is therefore a great responsibility and an equally rewarding and fulfilling professional experience.